dastewart028-eng/Desmaine-Peterseb/README.md

 **Your Task:** Outline the high-level project plan you would create to manage this process.

 In your answer, cover the following:
+ Steps: Initiate the project , check if all conceptual design approvals has been followed through for stage gate, , detailed design final approvals, following through to exceution and close out and completetion and do a benefit review.
 * **Key Steps:** What are the 5-7 most critical steps you would take, from initiation to completion?
-*7 Steps: Initiate the project , check if all conceptual design approvals has been followed through for stage gate, , detailed design final approvals, following through to exceution and close out and completetion and do a benefit review.
+* My understanding is based on the CoCT's Supply Chain Management Policy, which is founded on the principles of fairness, equity, transparency, competitiveness, and cost-effectiveness as mandated by the MFMA.
+* Step 1: Demand Management & SCM Plan: The process begins even before advertisement, with proper demand planning and inclusion in the approved SCM Plan, ensuring budget availability as per the MFMA's budget control requirements.
+* Step 2:Compilation of Tender Documents: This includes clear, unambiguous specifications and the specific evaluation criteria (e.g., 80/20 or 90/10 price/point system) that will be used, published upfront to ensure transparency.
+*Step 3:Advertisement & Publication: The bid is advertised in the Government Tender Bulletin and on the City’s website for a minimum period, providing equal opportunity for all potential bidders.
+*Step 4:Bid Opening Committee: Upon closing, bids are publicly opened by a Bid Opening Committee, which records the names of bidders and prices, ensuring the first layer of transparency.
+*Step 5:Evaluation Process: A Bid Evaluation Committee (BEC), constituted according to delegated authority, evaluates bids strictly against the pre-published criteria.
+This is a critical control point to prevent deviations and ensure fairness.
+*Step 6:Adjudication & Award: The Bid Adjudication Committee (BAC) reviews the BEC's recommendations to ensure due process was followed.
+The award is then made to the bidder who scored the highest in terms of the pre-stated criteria.
+The MFMA requires that any deviations, especially regarding contracts above a specific value, must be reported and justified.
+*Step 7:Council Reporting: For contracts above a specific value threshold, the award must be reported to the Mayoral Committee and Council, as per MFMA regulations, ensuring ultimate oversight and accountability."
+Further i will use project management guidlines as below
   Plan: Define the scope of this project and the need has been identified , together with the market research, ensure that the budget is secured
   Organise: - Do a procurement plan defining critical milestones , together with ensuring the demand plan number has been created , and the project is active on the PPM system , ensure all role players is on board, ensure that the tenders and contracts can meet the deadline of an 8 week turn around for Bid specification committee and advertising can take place - in order for BEC to be scheduled for evaluation and award, clarification of various issues , together supplier selection with final review and award of the tender ,
   Lead: draft an MOA , create a SAP agreement number , do a req to generate the PO ,  When the conract has been awarded anf there after manage the contract via CRM's and PPM